Social + media = engagement + information

 But it would be more accurate.

-Welcome to the first in a series of Bytes from the PR sphere on the Windmill Networking Blog, where I’ve been invited to detail and explore fundamental links between public relations and the interwebs, primarily from an organizational narrative perspective.
+Welcome to the first in a series of Bytes from the PR sphere on the Maximize Social Business Blog, where I’ve been invited to detail and explore fundamental links between public relations and the interwebs, primarily from an organizational narrative perspective.

 Something “media social” is advancing in this veteran public relations and communication management specialist is the ability to distill large swaths of information and complex concepts into more easily digested bytes of knowledge and opinion (for time-starved and info-overloaded colleagues from different disciplines).